transloadit/uppy/website/src/docs/transloadit-wrapper-form.md

 | `fields` | `fields`.
 The CSS selector format is no longer supported.
 Instead, specify an array of form field names. `['field1']` instead of `'input[name=field1]`. |
 | `debug` | Obsolete, as Transloadit's backend has improved error reporting. |

+As for the options that are unavailable:

+- `modal` will be added in the future.
+- `exclude` is intended to exclude certain `<input type="file">` inputs from Transloadit processing.
+It will likely not be added, but we'll perhaps have a `include` CSS selector option instead.
+- `debug` will not be added.

 ### Events

 The `transloadit.form()` method returns an Uppy object, so you can listen to events there.
 There are no `on*()` _options_ anymore, but an `.on('*')` method is provided instead.